 When you use these, the visitors will see a small shopping bag item, which tells them that they can view product details and go straight through to your product page.

 - Tell Followers About Your Products

 To optimize your Instagram business page, you should keep your posts short, concise, and engaging.
-This will help your followers to get a glimpse of what they will be getting if they buy from you.
+This will help your followers get a glimpse of what they will be getting if they buy from you.

-Primarily, Instagram is a visual platform, but you need to incorporate text too to talk to your customers and let them know everything that your photos cannot say.
+Primarily, Instagram is a visual platform, but you need to incorporate text to talk to your customers and let them know everything that your photos cannot say.
 This will also help your posts to show up in searches.

 - Post Stories

 Out of all Instagram users, over 300 million of them are active on Stories every day, and this number is ever increasing.
 People love content that disappears, as it triggers their fear of missing out.
 Research shows that people are more likely to watch stories than look at regular posts.

 For your brand, this provides a fantastic opportunity to share authentic, genuine content without over-posting.
 Stories also feature in a separate feed that makes it easier for your audience to get involved with your content.

 “To optimize your Instagram page, take a moment to write a clear strategy on what you are sharing,” suggests Andrew Lipman, a business blogger at Draftbeyond.com and Researchpapersuk.com.
 “Share some behind-the-scenes moments, photos of your products, and teasers about new items to get their interest up.
 Posting regularly and authentically helps your business to stand out.”